ericps1/crts/README.md

 scenario configuration file).
 These scripts provide the user with an easy way to analyze the results of the experiment.
 There are some basic Octave/Matlab scripts provided to plot the contents of the logs as a function of time.

-##Tutorial:

-Begin by opening four ssh sessions on CORNET using the following command:

-	$ ssh -p <node port> <username>@128.173.221.40

-Navigate to the crts directory.
-First open up the master\_scenario\_file.cfg file.
-This file simply tells the experiment controller how many tests will be performed and their names.
-Now open the default scenario configuration file, ./scenarios/interferer.cfg.
-This file defines all of the nodes that will be involved in the scenario along with some parameters that define their behavior and initial conditions.

-One of the more important features of CRTS is that it allows users to write their own cognitive engines in C++.
-Take a look at ./cognitive\_engines/CE\_Example.cpp.
-The execute function is what defines the operation of the cognitive engine.
-Here, the cognitive engine will be continually updated with information about what the radio is doing which it can use to adjust the radios behavior.

-A user can create as many custom cognitive engines he wants by adding files that follow the structure of the examples provided.
-The name of the class used in the file must match the file's name.
-Once the cognitive engine is defined, run:
-./config\_CEs from the crts directory.
-This will actually modify some of the code in CRTS to allow the cognitive engine to be used.
-Now you can modify or create a scenario configuration file to have a node that uses the new cognitive engine.
-You will want to create static variables within the cognitive engine execute function so that they will persist from one execution to the next.
-You can look at the examples to see how this is done.
-You can also define other functions that can be called from within the cognitive engine execute function.

-Now we'll actually run CRTS.
-On the node you want to use as the controller execute:

-	$ ./CRTS_controller -m

-The -m option tells the controller that you want to run the experiment manually by launching the processes on the other nodes yourself.
-The controller can do this for you by using the following command.

-	$ ./CRTS_controller -a <controller internal ip>

-In this case you need to make sure that the ips are set up correctly in the scenario config file being used.
-Assuming you've launched CRTS manually, on two of the other nodes run:

-	$ ./CRTS_CR -a <controller internal ip>

-The internal ip will be 192.168.1.<external port number -6990>.
-Observe that the two nodes have received their operating parameters and will begin to exchange frames over the air.
-On the last node:

-	$ ./CRTS_interferer -a <controller internal ip>

-Observe that the interferer will turn off and on according to the duty cycle that was specified in the scenario configuration file.
-If you look at the EVM statistic being printed to the screen by the two CR nodes you can see that it degrades (becomes less negative) when the interferer is on.

-CRTS and the ECR will log all events to a binary file as the scenario runs.
-These logs will be converted to octave and/or python files which can be used to visualize or calculate various performance metrics for the radios.
-This behavior can be controlled through various flags found in the scenario files.
-We've provided some standard octave scripts to plot the logs as a function of time.